manavsehgal/webmemo/README.md

 - As a user, I want to see the status of my API configuration
 - As a user, I want to set project-specific preferences
 - As a user, I want to configure default tags for different types of projects

-## Setup and Start

-1. Clone the repository
-2. Run `npm install` to install dependencies:
-   - Production: @anthropic-ai/sdk (v0.18.0 or later)
-   - Development: esbuild (v0.20.1 or later)
-3. Run `npm run build` to bundle the extension
-   - This creates optimized browser-compatible bundles in the `dist` directory
-4. Load the extension in Chrome:
-   - Navigate to chrome://extensions/
-   - Enable "Developer mode"
-   - Click "Load unpacked"
-   - Select the extension directory
-5. Configure the extension:
-   - Set up your Anthropic API key
-   - Configure any custom preferences
-6. Start using the extension:
-   - Click "Capture" to start capturing memos
-   - Click "Chat" to start chatting with your memos
-   - Click "Tags" to browse filtered memos

-## Development

-### Build System
-- Uses ESBuild for fast, efficient bundling
-- Outputs ES modules for modern browser compatibility
-- Optimizes dependencies for browser environment
-- Supports development and production builds

-### Dependencies
-- Production:
-  - @anthropic-ai/sdk: AI integration for content processing
-- Development:
-  - esbuild: Modern JavaScript bundling

-### Architecture
-- ES Module-based design
-- Browser-compatible output
-- Minimal external dependencies
-- Optimized bundle size

-## Future Roadmap

-*Note: These are just ideas and not necessarily in order of priority and not all will be implemented as right now I am only working on this over weekends.
-If you are interested in collaborating on this project, please reach out.*

-1. Multi-LLM Integration: Enable users to choose between OpenAI, Google, or run local models via Ollama for content processing and chat interactions.

-2. Extended Content Sources: Capture and process content from YouTube videos, Twitter threads, and other social media platforms directly within the extension.

-3. Rich Media Support: Process and analyze images, videos, and audio content, enabling comprehensive multi-media content capture and organization.

-4. Advanced Format Handling: Import and process content from markdown files, PDFs, and other document formats while preserving structure and formatting.

-5. Enhanced Content Analysis: Implement sentiment analysis, topic modeling, and advanced content categorization to provide deeper insights into captured content.

-6. Data Visualization: Generate interactive charts, graphs, and visual representations of content relationships and insights.

-7. Content Distribution: Share memos and insights via email, SMS, and other communication channels directly from the extension.

-8. Collaborative Features: Enable memo sharing and collaborative content organization among team members or research groups.

-9. Task Management Integration: Convert memos into actionable items like to-do lists, checklists, and project milestones.

-10. Calendar Integration: Create calendar events, schedule meetings, and set reminders based on memo content and insights.

-11. Automated Workflows: Implement AI agents that can execute tasks based on memo content, such as creating shopping lists or scheduling appointments.

-12. System Integration: Enable the extension to interact with system applications, creating spreadsheets, performing web searches, and managing files based on memo content and user objectives.